Sabarimala Greenfield Airport: Background and planning

-KSIDC had issued global tenders for the feasibility study of the project.
-The tender was won by the American consultancy firm, Louis Berger Group.
-Louis Berger submitted a techno-economic feasibility study and environmental impact assessment of the proposed greenfield airport in December 2018.
-However, the consultancy did not conduct the environment impact assessment (EIA) as the state had not taken a final decision on the project including that of land acquisition.
-In 2019, the state government constituted a search committee to select a special officer for the project, who would be given the task of coordinating with the consultancy in acquiring environment impact clearances and for the union civil aviation ministry’s approval for the project.
-In December 2019, the state government appointed V. Thulasidas, the managing director of Kannur International Airport Ltd. (KIAL) as the special officer for the project.
-In April 2023, after a long delayed and complicated process as mentioned above, the project got approval from the Ministry of Civil Aviation, and preparation of the project's Detailed Project Report (DPR) is expected to begin within a month.
+Although Louis Berger completed the feasibility report by December 2018, it did not conduct an environment impact assessment as the state government had not taken a final decision on the land acquisition for the project.
+In 2019, the state government constituted a search committee to select a special officer for the project, who would be responsible for coordinating with Louis Berger for the environment impact report and for acquiring the necessary clearance from the civil aviation ministry of the Government of India.
+In December 2019, the state government appointed V. Thulasidas, then managing director of Kannur International Airport, as the special officer for the project.
+The state government later identified 870 acre of land spread across Manimala and Erumely to be used for the airport, and directed the consultants to prepare a detailed project report.
+In June 2020, the state government cleared the land acquisition for the project.